 A: The block on the steeper ramp would have reached the bottom sooner if all else was equal.
 The problem is that all else was not equal.
 The ramps varied not only in steepness but also in smoothness.
 The block on the smoother ramp went faster than the block on the rougher ramp, even though the rougher ramp was steeper.

-This example illustrates another important aspect of experiments: experimental constants.
-A constant is a variable that must be controlled so it won’t influence the outcome of an experiment.
+This example illustrates another important aspect of experiments: experimental controls.
+A control is a variable that must be held constant so it won’t influence the outcome of an experiment.
 In the case of your ramp experiment, smoothness of the ramps should have been controlled by making each ramp out of the same material.
-For other examples of constants in an experiment, watch the video at the URL below.
+For other examples of controls in an experiment, watch the video at the URL below.
 It is Part II of the above video on bouncing balls.

 Q: What other variables do you think might influence the outcome of your ramp experiment?
 How could these other variables be controlled?